 Starting in 2016, Mr W has bought four timeshare products from companies within the Azure Group.
 He made purchases in July 2016, June 2017, June 2018, and June 2019.
-His complaint here concerns the June 2019 purchase.
+His complaint here concerns the June 2018 purchase.

-In June 2019 Mr W was on holiday in Malta, using an existing timeshare product .
+In June 2018 Mr W was on holiday in Malta, using an existing timeshare product .
 While there, he attended a sales presentation, at the end of which he bought a points based timeshare product from a company in the Azure Group.
-He bought 13,300 XP points and Level 3 membership of the Azure XP Club at a total cost of £13,000.
-XP points could be exchanged for holiday accommodation and experiences, including sailing trips, motor home hire, and driving experiences.
-The purchase was financed in part with a loan of £9,100 from VFL, arranged by Azure Services Limited.
+He bought 11,000 XP points and Level 2 membership of the Azure XP club at a total cost of £10,000.
+XP points could be exchanged for holiday accommodation and experiences, including sailing trips, motor home hire, and driving experiences The purchase was financed in part with a loan of £7,000 from VFL.